The cost of UX/UI design in Serbia

 4 screens and 40 screens

-This is the point where projects can break.
+This is the point where projects break.

-UX research can include:
+UX research may include:

-analysis of the target audience
+target audience analysis

 mapping user flows